ISCA CON

 Panel discussion highlights include:

-• Best Practices – Success stories and strategies that have led to an effective design, implementation and operation of SoQM.
+• Best Practices – Success stories and strategies that have led to an effective design, implementation and operation of SoQMs.

 • Scalability of SoQMs - Learn how SMPs are tailoring their SoQMs to fit their size, complexity, and service offerings.

-• Tools and Technology for SMPs – Leverage on practical resources and technology-enabled tools that can reduce manual efforts and improve consistencies in the SoQM.
+• Tools and Technology for SMPs – Leverage on practical resources and technology-enabled tools that can reduce manual efforts and improve consistencies in their SoQMs.

 • Interactive Q&A - Attendees will have the opportunity to engage in an interactive discussion with the panelists.